-Petroleum jelly keeps your wound moist and promotes healing that will prevent formation of scar.
+Petroleum jelly keeps your wound moist and promotes healing that will prevent the formation of a scar.

-The jelly doesn’t interfere with the natural healing process of the wound, in fact, it speeds up the healing process.
-If the scar forms, petroleum jelly can help minimize its size during the healing process.
+The vaseline doesn’t interfere with the natural healing process of the wound, in fact, it speeds up the healing process.
+If the scar forms, it can help minimize its size during the healing process.

 Hydrogen peroxide kills bacteria, but also destroys the white blood cells responsible for repairing wounds; this would eventually slow down the healing process.

 Scientific studies continue to reveal the healing properties of aloe vera for wounds and other illnesses.
-Aloe vera has been used as a traditional medicine in Chinese and other cultures for decades to heal a variety of diseases, both topically and orally.
+The plant has been used as a traditional medicine in Chinese and other cultures for decades to heal a variety of diseases, both topically and orally.

-There is a wide range of natural gels made by blending aloe vera with Vitamins A, B and C along with amino acids, enzymes, minerals and sugars.
-When applied in right doses, aloe vera gels can help prevent infection, scaring and speed up the healing process.
-How to minimize scars?
-Applying aloe vera is a great way to do it.
+There is a wide range of natural gels made by blending aloe vera with vitamins A, B, and C along with amino acids, enzymes, minerals, and sugars.
+When applied in the right doses, aloe vera gels can help prevent infection, scarring, and speed up the healing process.

-There is an evidence that using silicone gel bandages or hydrogel sheets can reduce scarring.
-The dressings protect the wound from contaminants while providing moisture to the wounded tissues during the healing process to minimize formation of scars.
+There is evidence that using silicone gel bandages or hydrogel sheets can reduce scarring.
+The dressings protect the wound from contaminants while providing moisture to the wounded tissues during the healing process to minimize scar formation.

-If you choose to use this products, you can find them over-the-counter without prescription.
+If you choose to use these products, you can find them over-the-counter without a prescription.
 Be sure to follow the packaging instructions carefully.

-Continue using these moisture dressings for several weeks to reduce the formation and size of scars.
-Note that you do not need to use petroleum jelly if you are using these moisture dressings.
+Continue using these moisture dressings for several weeks to reduce the formation and size of the scar.
+Note that you don’t need to use petroleum jelly if you are using these moisture dressings.